 The national dish of Libya is couscous, commonly prepared like this, with stewed beef, sweet potatoes, carrots and garbanzo beans in a spicy hararat tomato sauce.
-It’s a warming, hearty, Middle Eastern “comfort couscous” dish.
+It’s a warming, hearty, comfort dish featuring a delicious blend of Middle Eastern spices.

 Couscous is fabulous.
 If you haven’t had it before, give it whirl and you’ll be glad you did.
 Many people mistakenly think of it as a grain.
 It’s actually semolina, or granules of durum wheat – like tiny bits of pasta.
 You can buy it in white and whole wheat varieties.